MehranDHN/AlbumKhaneh/README.md

 However, the Internet Archive has a predefined endpoint for getting the full metadata of any item that can be reached from :<br>
 https://archive.org/metadata/Photograph_Code/

+## Targets

+This project aims to enhance Wikidata info by using tags and metadata collected from the **AlbumKhaneh** project.
+This will be achieved by designing and implementing a specialized service that processes inputs from at least two main groups.
+The inputs are matched with existing Wikidata entries, and those not present will be added as new entries.

+The first logical group is political figures and celebrities, and the second group includes cities, buildings, and historical places.<br>
+Before and after any actions, statistics related to the current situation and the details about any progress will be prepared and presented, however real-time monitoring of the quality of data will be available through **SPARQL**.

+Below is an image of a Wikidata entry for a person categorized as a politician.

 ## Architecture